 Our hospital also provides an ideal setting for the inpatient experience.
 Our award-winning community hospital is known for its advanced medicine and provides an ideal setting for the inpatient experience.
 As an unopposed program, the opportunities for you to learn here are endless.
 Our residency and clinic are on campus and adjoined to the hospital.
 Even with the continued growth of our different institutes, we have retained that “small-town” atmosphere where everyone knows you by name.

 We are fortunate to have a Wound Care Center,on campus, located next door to our Family Medicine Clinic.
-Dr. Lasher, one of our family medicine faculty, is also a wound care specialist and you’ll work with her when on your surgery rotation or a wound care elective.
 Here you will work with physicians who have advanced wound care training as well as nurses trained in care of chronic wound to treat a variety of wounds, from diabetic foot ulcers to pressure ulcers to ulcers from peripheral arterial disease.
 The Center also has two hyperbaric oxygen chambers offering Hyperbaric oxygen therapy.

 Our open ICU offers tremendous learning when you work side by side our board certified intensivists and participate in multidisciplinary rounds.
 They are a great group of enthusiastic teachers!